Jadid-Alam/FrontEndPortfolio/README.md

 - Expand project details with interactive demos
 - Add blog section for technical articles

+## Note
+- there are some vulnerabilities that can't be fixed since it will break the project

 ## License
 This project is personal and not licensed under any specific open-source license.